Ask Financer

 This is designed for young investors with 15+ year horizons who can weather significant market volatility for higher long-term returns.

 If you're 25 and investing for retirement at 65, you have 40 years for your portfolio to recover from downturns.
-For an even more aggresive approach, you can even reduce the stock allocation by 5-10% and redistribute it to crypto ETFs.
+For an even more aggressive approach, you can even reduce the stock allocation by 5-10% and redistribute it to crypto ETFs.
 The small bond allocation is mainly for rebalancing opportunities, letting you buy stocks when they're down.

 How Many ETFs Should You Own?